LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.2/index.en.md

 {{< toc >}}

-Microsensors that are widespread in the environment help us obtain environmental information, making decisions and taking actions accordingly.
-Therefore, it’s fundamental for us to clearly understand the spatial relationships between stations when analyzing data of stations.
-Apart from that the location of stations itself may form certain geometric structures or spatial clusters, we can also estimate the values where there’s no stations according to the location of stations and their value differences.
-Thus, we will have a picture of value distribution that’s more comprehensive, within which we may explore the correlations between values and environmental factors.
-In this section, with data of flooding sensors and groundwater table observation stations in different counties provided by the Water Resources Agency (MOEA), we can practice some simple spatial analyses.
+Environmental microsensors scattered throughout our surroundings play a crucial role in gathering information.
+This data aids us in making informed decisions and taking appropriate actions.
+A key aspect of this process involves understanding the spatial relationships between sensor stations when analyzing their data.
+These station locations can reveal geometric patterns or form spatial clusters.
+Moreover, by considering the location of these stations and the differences in their readings, we can estimate values for areas without stations.
+This approach allows us to develop a more comprehensive overview of value distribution.
+This detailed distribution helps us investigate how these values relate to various environmental factors.
+In this section, we'll utilize data from flooding sensors and groundwater table observation stations across different counties, provided by the Water Resources Agency (MOEA), to conduct some basic spatial analyses.

 ## Voronoi diagram

-First of all, we may need to clarify the service/defense area of individual stations, within which we further ask if data of certain stations can represent certain areas.
-In this case, Voronoi Diagram can help us look for the area.
-The principle of Voronoi Diagram is that by building vertical and equally divided lines between two nearby stations and integrating them, a polygon can be made.
-The center of each polygon is the station, of which the data represent values within this area.
-In this section, we can try to practice creating Voronoi Diagrams with data of flooding sensors in Chiayi City and Chiayi County.
-Thus, we can have a rough understanding about the sphere of influence of flooding sensors.
+Initially, we need to figure out the specific area each monitoring station covers and whether the data from these stations accurately reflect the conditions of their respective areas.
+To do this, we can use something called a Voronoi Diagram.
+Imagine drawing lines halfway between each pair of nearby stations and then extending these lines until they form a shape like a polygon.
+Each station sits at the center of one of these polygons, and the data it collects represents what's happening inside that polygon.
+We'll try this out by creating Voronoi Diagrams using data from flood sensors in Chiayi City and Chiayi County.
+This will give us a basic idea of how far the influence of each flood sensor reaches.

 ```python
 import matplotlib.pyplot as plt